-ChromeOS enables security and operations teams to centrally manage policies on ChromeOS devices and other endpoints, as well as policies for Chrome browsers on Windows, Mac, and Linux systems.
-Chrome Enterprise Upgrade combines device management capabilities with 24/7 support from Google and helps enterprises scale to environments with tens of thousands of users and devices.
+Chrome Enterprise enables security and operations teams to centrally manage policies on Chromebooks and other endpoints with the Chrome OS, as well as policies for Chrome browsers on Windows, Mac, and Linux systems.
+Chrome Enterprise Upgrade combines device management capabilities with 24/7 support from Google, and helps enterprises scale to environments with tens of thousands of users and devices.

-Overview of selected policies
+Overview of selected Chrome Enterprise policies

-ChromeOS allows administrators to set and enforce on endpoints more than 300 security and configuration policies.
+Chrome Enterprise allows administrators to set and enforce on endpoints more than 300 security and configuration policies.
 Key security-related capabilities for managed Chrome devices include:

 Provisioning and deprovisioning devices.
-Administrators can enroll devices, or allow users to enroll devices, so they can be managed and protected by the ChromeOS policies defined for the user's organization.
+Administrators can enroll devices, or allow users to enroll devices, so they can be managed and protected by the Chrome Enterprise policies defined for the user's organization.
 Administrators can deprovision devices to disable the policies and prevent the devices from accessing corporate resources.